rwxrob/skilstak/docs/boost/2023/README.md

 1. Commit working Linux container as image to GitHub registry.
 (1h)
 1. Write safe shell scripts in bash and ash with shellcheck.
 (1h)
 1. Grok and apply everything in the bash manual page (man bash).
 (4h)
 1. Doing math safely and reliably with bc and dc.
-(2h)
+(1h)
 1. Understand ASCII, terminal encoding, and escape sequences.
 (1h)
 1. Follow UNIX philosophies and use UNIX filters over plugins.
 (1h)
 1. Work with structured data in JSON, YAML, and delimited formats.
 (2h)
 1. Do things as administrator (root) but only when necessary.
 (1h)
 1. Install, and update software packages with apt.
 (1h)
-1. Start your own custom Linux container image from scratch.
+1. Add a user to the system and login to it.
 (1h)
 1. Customize bash profile and environment.
-(1h)
-1. Customize ed/ex/vi/vim configuration.
-(1h)
-1. Customize TMUX configuration.
-(1h)
-1. Customize lynx configuration.
 (1h)
 1. Try coding in Python, C, and Go from CLI.
 (8h)
 1. Create and maintain a consumable, sustainable resume.
 (2h)
     * Don't call yourself a "junior"